UKPLab/sentence-transformers/docs/pretrained-models/sts-models.md

 # Pre-trained models
  We provide the following pre-trained models:

+### BERT models
- - **bert-base-nli-stsb-mean-tokens**: First fine-tuned on AllNLI, then on STS benchmark training set.
+- **bert-base-nli-stsb-mean-tokens**: BERT-base trained on AllNLI, then on STS benchmark training set.
 Performance: STSbenchmark: 85.14
-- **bert-large-nli-stsb-mean-tokens**: First fine-tuned on AllNLI, then on STS benchmark training set.
+- **bert-large-nli-stsb-mean-tokens**: BERT-large trained on AllNLI, then on STS benchmark training set.
 Performance: STSbenchmark: 85.29

+### RoBERTa models
+- **roberta-base-nli-stsb-mean-tokens**: RoBERTa-base trained on AllNLI, then on STS benchmark training set.
+Performance: STSbenchmark: 85.40
+- **roberta-large-nli-stsb-mean-tokens**: RoBERTa-large trained on AllNLI, then on STS benchmark training set.
+Performance: STSbenchmark: 86.31

 # Performance Comparison
 Here are the performances on the STS benchmark for other sentence embeddings methods.
 They were also computed by using cosine-similarity and Spearman rank correlation.
 Note, these models were not-fined on the STS benchmark.